kmehltretter82/frama-c-linux/KERNEL.md

    Open vSwitch translation unit.
 General entry and kernel API modeling remain.
 6. Expand ARM64 KVM without relaxing the unmodified-source rule.
-The first host/VGIC/nVHE corpus, all shared VHE/nVHE pairs, and the complete 75-command pinned C inventory are established.
+The first host/VGIC/nVHE corpus, all shared VHE/nVHE pairs, and the complete 75-command pinned architecture inventory are established; v4 adds all eight generic KVM core commands for an 83/83 gate.
 The first historical buffer-overflow replay is also established at one invalid user-copy bound before and zero after the fix.
 The first fresh audit is complete, five current candidates survived adversarial review, the MTE lock ordering is detected in the full